Mombasa blast deaths rise to 3, suspect arrested

 Tourism organisations criticised the warning by the U.S. embassy, echoing the Kenyan government which said on Sunday it considered the warning an act of "economic sabotage" and urged the embassy to reverse it.

-Tourism, one of Kenya's major foreign earners alongside tea and horticulture, earned a record 98 billion shillings in 2011, when visitors from Britain and the United States topped the tourist numbers.
+Tourism, one of Kenya's major foreign earners alongside tea and horticulture, earned a record 98 billion shillings ($1.19 billion) in 2011, when visitors from Britain and the United States topped the tourist numbers.

 There are signs that tourism revenue could drop this year as the euro zone crisis hits confidence in key markets and foreign governments issue travel alerts over the threat from Somali militants, the government and tour operators have said.